Mayorxox/Pervasive-Chatbot/README.md

 ## Android Sensor Usage Chatbot App
-Chatbot App is an interactive mobile application that allows users to communicate with a chatbot, getting responses in real-time.
-The app features two modes: "Pervasive chatbot condition" and "Reference-chatbot condition", each providing a unique chatbot experience.
+Chatbot App is an interactive mobile application developed as part of a user study at the University of Tartu.
+It's designed to assist users in understanding and optimizing their mobile device's energy consumption.
+Users can communicate with the chatbot in real time, receiving tailored advice and information based on their queries.
+The app features two distinct modes: "Pervasive chatbot condition" and "Reference chatbot condition," each offering a unique user experience tailored to different research objectives.

 ### Features
+### Features

-  **Interactive Chat Interface:** The app provides a simple chat interface for user-bot interaction.
-The user can type a message and receive a response from the bot.
+- **Interactive Chat Interface:** Engage in a seamless conversation with our chatbot.
+The intuitive design ensures users can easily type messages and receive instant responses from the bot.
-  **Two Modes:** Choose between "Pervasive chatbot condition" and "Reference-chatbot condition".
-  **Energy Saving Tips:** Get tips on saving energy based on your queries.
+- **Dual Modes for Unique Experiences:**
+  - **Pervasive Chatbot Condition:** Experience a chatbot that provides concise, direct answers to your queries.
+  - **Reference-Chatbot Condition:** Dive deeper with a chatbot that offers detailed explanations and references for a comprehensive understanding.
+- **Energy Saving Insights:** Not just a regular chatbot!
+Pose questions about energy conservation and receive practical tips to optimize your device's battery life.
-  **Customizable Responses:** Based on the chosen condition, the chatbot generates unique responses.
+- **Adaptive Responses:** Depending on the selected mode, the chatbot tailors its responses to offer succinct advice or in-depth information.
+- **Visual Appeal:** The app boasts a user-friendly interface, complemented by smooth animations and visual feedback, enhancing user engagement.

 ### Installation